emmadema/areYouHappy-react/README.md

 4. Go to localhost://5000

 ## Are You Happy 2.0
-There are a few features which are goals for implementation in the next version of Are You Happy?
+Goals for implementation in the next version of Are You Happy:
 1. Multiple virtual worlds
 2. Full VR capability
 3. API to serve up articles and videos